bartekwozniak93/addressbook-level2/doc/LearningOutcomes.md

 ##### Exercise: Handle 'file deleted' situation

-* The current code does not handle the situation where the user deletes the storage file while the AddressBook program is running.
+* The current code does not handle the situation where the user deletes the storage file while the TaskManager program is running.
 Use exceptions to handle that situation.

 ------------------------------------------------------------------------------------------------------